verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 After `verdict-shell` launches, you can issue regular SQL queries as follows.

 ```
-// In Redshift, this displays the schemas in the database to which you are connected
+// Displays the schemas in the database to which you are connected
-verdict:PostgreSQL> show databases;
+verdict:PostgreSQL> show schemas;

 // Creates samples for the table.
 This step needs to be done only once for the table.
 verdict:PostgreSQL> create sample of schema_name.table_name;